Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Numerical Results

-We see in Figure \ref{fig:mcis_qoi} that $K=2$ corresponds to a probability of around $2.53 \times 10^{-4}$.
-Figure \ref{fig:mcis_global_err} shows the exact error of our DLMC estimator for different runs of Algorithm \ref{alg:adlmc} over various prescribed relative error tolerances.
-We used a reference DLMC approximation computed with $\tol_r = 1.5\%$.
-One can see in Figure \ref{fig:mcis_runtime} that the computational runtime closely follows the predicted theoretical rate of $\order{\tol^{-4}}$ for small relative tolerances.
-Figure \ref{fig:mcis_work} clearly shows the outperformance of our IS scheme with respect to crude DLMC.
-In addition to the runtime, we also compared the estimated computational work, given by \eqref{eqn:dlmc_cost_v2}, for the IS and crude DLMC methods.
-Since it is not feasible to run crude DLMC for rare events, we used a heuristic estimate of the computational work of crude DLMC without actually running the algorithm.
-Figure \ref{fig:mcis_work} provides numerical evidence that the IS estimator reduced the computational work to achieve a prescribed relative error tolerance by multiple orders (3 orders of magnitude in this case), implying that our IS estimator dramatically reduced the constant associated with rare event probabilities.
+Figure \ref{fig:mcis_qoi} illustrates that $K=2$ corresponds to a probability of approximately $2.53 \times 10^{-4}$.
+Figure \ref{fig:mcis_global_err} shows the exact relative error of our DLMC estimator for different runs of Algorithm \ref{alg:adlmc} over various prescribed relative error tolerances.
+We used a reference DLMC approximation computed with $\tol_{\mathrm{r}} = 1.5\%$.
+Figure \ref{fig:mcis_runtime} shows that the computational runtime closely follows the predicted theoretical rate of $\order{\tol_{\mathrm{r}}^{-4}}$ for small relative tolerances.
+Additionally, we compared the estimated computational work, given by \eqref{eqn:dlmc_cost_v2}, for the IS and crude DLMC methods.
+Because running a crude DLMC is infeasible for rare events, we used a heuristic estimate of the computational cost of crude DLMC without actually running the algorithm.
+Figure \ref{fig:mcis_work} provides numerical evidence that the IS estimator reduced the computational cost to achieve a prescribed relative error tolerance, by multiple orders (three-orders of magnitude in this case).
+This implies that our IS estimator dramatically reduces the constant associated with estimating rare-event probabilities.

-Table \ref{tab:adlmc_comparison} shows the number of samples required to reach a given relative tolerance with and without IS for different thresholds $K$.
-The number of samples required to satisfy a given relative tolerance increases for DLMC without IS as the probability reduces~\cite{is_general_ref}.
-IS, however, reduces both $M_1$ and $M_2$, although the scheme only acts on the DLMC estimator's inner expectation.
-In fact, the required number of samples for IS is significantly less than without IS, and also remains of the same order regardless of the event rarity.
-Thus, the proposed DLMC estimator with IS numerically achieved the bounded relative error property~\cite{is_relative_error}.
+Table \ref{tab:adlmc_comparison} shows the number of samples required to reach a given relative tolerance with and without IS for different thresholds ($K$).
+For DLMC without IS, the number of samples required to satisfy a given relative tolerance increases as the probability reduces~\citep{is_general_ref}.
+Our IS scheme reduced both $M_1$ and $M_2$.
+In fact, the required number of samples for IS is considerably lesser than that without IS, and it remains of the same order regardless of the event rarity.
+Thus, the proposed DLMC estimator with IS numerically achieves the bounded relative error property~\citep{is_relative_error}.